shishirng/ceilometer/availability/readme.txt

 CONFIGURATION

-set testfreq_sleep var in runc_check_availability.sh script to configure the frequency of running the availability testcases. set a_threshold var in run_check_availability.sh script to configure the SLA availability percentage threshold requirement change --mail-rcpt to the required PM/Eng aliases for SLA violation and testcase failure notifications
+- Set testfreq_sleep var in runc_check_availability.sh script to configure the frequency of running the availability testcases.
+- Set a_threshold var in run_check_availability.sh script to configure the SLA availability percentage threshold requirement
+- Change --mail-rcpt to the required PM/Eng aliases for SLA violation and testcase failure notifications

 INSTRUCTIONS TO RUN